s4m111h/Booking-Appointment-in-TLScontact/README.md

 # Booking Appointment in TLScontact

-** A simple script to check the available appointment of TLScontact. **
+**A simple script to check the available appointment of TLScontact.**

-Tested with Visa Application Centre for France in Edinburgh, the United Kingdom.
+Tested with Visa Application Centre for France in Edinburgh and London, the United Kingdom.

 ## Usage: